 Cincinnati Union Co-op Initiative (CUCI) is a non-profit that partners with individuals and organizations to create worker-owned businesses that sustain families.
 CUCI emerged from the historic partnership between Mondragon, the world’s most successful network of worker-cooperatives, and the United Steelworkers in October of 2009.

 Democracy at Work Network The Democracy at Work Network (DAWN) is a project of the U.S. Federation of Worker Cooperatives.
-DAWN was created to ensure that further growth in the worker cooperative movement actively reaches those economically marginalized workers who need sustainable jobs the most.
 DAWN is a network of certified peer advisors, all with strong social and professional ties, who cooperate in training themselves and providing technical assistance services to worker cooperatives.
 DAWN’s goals are to 1) meet the demand for technical assistance and development advice with high-quality services, and 2) increase worker cooperative technical assistance capacity from inside the movement.

 ESOP Association The ESOP Association is a membership organization composed of companies with employee ownership and those transitioning to employee ownership status.
 This non-profit organization provides educational materials and training seminars necessary for the successful management of employee-owned companies.